 Even many years after your initial treatment is over, you should be checked regularly so your doctors can monitor your health and make sure you’re continuing to do well.
 If you’re taking hormonal therapy or any other long-term treatment, you’ll also want to check in with your doctor to monitor any side effects.

-There is a potential for complications in any operative procedure.* The most common being infection, scarring and sensation changes.
-During your consultation a detailed discussion of these potential risks will be given to you.
+Any operative procedure has the potential for complications.
+The most common complications are infection, scarring, and sensation changes.
+During your consultation, you will have a detailed discussion of these potential risks with your provider.

 Call us at 800.456.8222 or email us!
 Our staff is happy to help you!